tomwolfe/project_chimera/README.md

 -   **Configurable Debate Flow:** Personas and their roles are defined in a `personas.yaml` file, allowing for easy customization of the debate participants.
 -   **Cost & Token Tracking:** Monitors and displays total token usage and estimated USD cost for each debate session, helping users manage their LLM budget.
 -   **Real-time Status Updates:** Provides live feedback on the debate progress, including current step, token usage, and estimated cost for the next step.
+-   **Enhanced Robustness:** Improved error handling and graceful recovery for a more stable user experience, especially during API interactions.
 -   **Intermediate Step Visibility:** Option to view the detailed output of each persona's contribution to the debate.
 -   **Comprehensive Reporting:** Generates a full Markdown report of the debate, including prompt, configuration, process log, intermediate steps, and final answer.
 -   **Flexible Deployment:** Usable as a command-line tool or a Streamlit web application.